contraslash/docker-images/alpine-django-deploy-common/README.md

 ```

-Remember tu use the exact same version in your requirements.txt file
+Remember to use the exact same version in your requirements.txt file

 ```text
 mysqlclient==1.4.2